 How to get to the Sagano Scenic Railway station

-The journey starts from the Saga-Arashiyama Station, which is located within walking distance of the JR Arashiyama Sagano Station.
+The journey starts from the red-brick building Saga Torokko Station, which is located right next to the JR Saga-Arashiyama Station.
 Simply use your Japan Rail Pass to travel to Arashiyama.
 The Saga-Arashiyama Station is a brief 15-minute train ride from the Kyoto Station.

 Itineraries of the romantic train